 |Barb Chamberlain [Executive Director]

-Seattle Barb joined Washington Bikes as executive director after serving as an Idaho state legislator followed by 14-1/2 years at Washington State University Spokane, where she headed external relations and communications and spent most of her “spare” time volunteering on biking and active transportation policy and promotional efforts.
-She founded Spokane Bikes (formerly Bike to Work Spokane) in 2007 with the help of Washington Bikes and is thrilled to have come full circle to be working with Washington Bikes.
-Barb started her Bike Style blog [http://bikestylespokane.com/] to encourage more women to ride (no matter what they’re wearing) and founded WomenBikeBlogs.com, which may just be the most comprehensive list of women’s bike blogs available on the Web.
-She and her bike-racing husband Eric Abbott have four children from middle school to college age and go for long rides in search of good coffee.
+Seattle Barb joined Washington Bikes as executive director after serving as an Idaho state legislator followed by 14-1/2 years at Washington State University Spokane, where she headed external relations and spent most of her “spare” time volunteering on biking and active transportation.
+She founded Spokane Bikes (formerly Bike to Work Spokane) in 2007 with the help of Washington Bikes, chaired the Spokane Bicycle Advisory Board, and served on the Spokane Regional Transportation Council board.
+She and her bike-racing husband Eric Abbott have four children from high school to beyond college age and go for long rides in search of good coffee.

 |Elly Bangs [Operations Manager]

 Seattle A life-long Puget Sounder, Elly manages all things administrative at Washington Bikes, as well as the King County Metro bicycle locker program, distribution of the Seattle Bicycle Guidemap, graphic design of The Advocate newsletter, and a myriad of other small but important needs.
 Before working at Washington Bikes she had just returned from a six-month solo bicycle journey which took her from Seattle to the Panama Canal — but she finds her daily cross-town commute to be more adventurous.
-While not working or riding, she is an aspiring fiction writer, web designer, and pie baker.
+While not working or riding, she is an aspiring fiction writer, artist, and pie baker.

 |Louise McGrody [Outreach and Membership Manager]